kalliste/seL4-c89/C89-PROJECT.md

       anonymous variadic macros.
     - [x] Tidy the libsel4 size/enumeration assertion macros so they no longer emit pedantic diagnostics under strict C90.
+    - [x] Replace the compound literal helpers in `machine.h` with explicit temporaries.
     - [ ] Replace the remaining anonymous variadic logging helpers with explicit C89-compatible shims.